 Workers comp insurance covers “work related” injuries of employees.
 This includes injuries that occur at your workplace, as well as those that occur elsewhere like on a client site or while travelling to a client site, provided the employee was doing something related to their job.

 For example, a road accident in a company truck would likely be covered, as would an injury at a company party.
 On the other hand, if an employee was injured during their lunch break, this probably would not be covered – UNLESS the injury happens on company property or happens in the course of doing business (such as meeting a client for a lunch meeting).

 For more on what’s covered by worker’s comp insurance, FindLaw has a helpful guide here.

 The Bottom Line

 The vast majority of businesses are required by law to buy workers comp insurance.
-Even those who exempt, however, should seriously coverage.
-In the event of any injuries, it can protect you from a lawsuit and potentially devastating financial loss.
+Even those that are exempt, however, should seriously consider buying coverage.
+In the event of any injuries, it can protect you from a lawsuit and potentially devastating financial losses.

-To find coverage and manage your payments, we highly recommend using Gusto.
+To find coverage and manage your payments, we recommend using Gusto, which also offers payroll software, health benefits, and more.
 Not only can they find you a great rate, but they’ll handle all the busywork of managing a policy.
-This comes in addition to their top-notch payroll service and tax support, which you can learn more about here.
-Alternately, you can set up a call with an insurance representative.
+Click here for a free trial.